RogersNL/tap-room-react/README.md

 ## Description

 A site that manages drinks for a tap room.

+In terms of setting up and conceptually structuring projects, I feel like Angular and REACT are very similar.
+Being a framework, Angular has set locations for backend functionality whereas REACT does not.
+I am unsure how backend functionality will work in REACT nor do I think it will be very similar to Angular.
+I think the styling is a bit more cluttered in REACT since there is no separate css file.
+The passing of data in Angular I found to be quite cumbersome and hope that it is easier in REACT.

 ## Setup